dalen/puppetexplorer/README.md

 Install all required dependencies using `npm install`, then you can build the application using `grunt`.
 The results will be located in the `dist` directory.

-Use `grunt serve` to start a local web server pointing to a local PuppetDB instance.
+Use `grunt serve` to start a local web server pointing to the demo site PuppetDB instance.

 Optionally you can use the `--puppetdb=url` option to specify a URL to proxy